 Locomotion is easy.
 Veloches (buggies) and carriages of all descriptions (save clean and new ones) run perpetually day and night, and the whole extent of the town from end to end may be traversed for one real (five pence English).
 They are under very strict regulations; all jostling and furious driving is prohibited; they are compelled to carry a light by night, and all that have more than two horses abreast must have a leader ridden by a boy: the drivers pay four dollars a month for a day, and eight for a night licence, besides heavy fines for the infringement of any of the rules.
 The fire-establishment is good, and by frequent exercise has become very efficient.
-Men ascend the serras to point out the position of the fire, and to direct the arrangements for its ex-The men-of-war in the harbour always tinction.
+Men ascend the serras to point out the position of the fire, and to direct the arrangements for its extinction.
+The men-of-war in the harbour always send their fire-parties to render any assistance.
+Not long since, however, nearly a whole street was consumed, so quickly do these wood-and-mud buildings flame up.